 Our success depends, in part, on our ability to attract new customers in a cost-effective manner.
 We expect that we will need to make significant investments in order to attract new customers.
 Our sales growth is dependent upon our ability to implement strategic initiatives, and these initiatives may not be effective in generating sales growth.
 In addition, marketing campaigns, which we have not historically utilized, can be expensive and may not result in the acquisition of customers in a cost-effective manner, if at all.
-Further, as our brand becomes more widely known, future marketing campaigns or brand content may not attract new customers, our business, financial condition and results of operations will be harmed.
+Further, as our brand becomes more widely known, future marketing campaigns or brand content may not attract new customers at the same rate as past campaigns or brand content.
+If we are unable to attract new customers, our business, financial condition and results of operations will be harmed.